 A "house" system operates at Bantock with pupils belonging to either: Phoenix (green), Griffin (blue), Hippogriff (red) or Dragon (yellow).
-House points are awarded by staff when recognising the above key life skills.
+House points are awarded by staff when recognising the above key life skills - YR and Y1 Children add housepoints (coins) to the housepoint collector within their classroom.
+Y2 - Y6 Children add housepoints to their corresponding charts by tallying them up.